period23dijason/wikidata/README.md

 $ python <file_name>

 <b>Files produced/expected</b>
-Results should be printed as usual or as separate diagram windows
+Results should be printed as usual or as separate diagram windows.
+Please refer to PDF file for a print preview of what was returned to us on Jupyter in our environment.